 ThemeForest – ThemeForest is a huge database of premium WordPress themes which I always reference if I’m designing a new site.
 There are a lot of styles to choose from, so if you’re looking for something with a built-in design right out of the box, this is a good place to start looking.

 So, now you’ve got a beautiful new travel blog, you’ve got some articles written, and you’re wondering what’s next.
-If you want to get serious, you need more readers than just your family and friends, and finding them in the very noisy world of Google and social media can be a real challenge.
+If you want to get serious, you need more readers than just your family and friends, and getting your articles in front of new readers can be a real challenge.

 - How to Write Great Content – Whether its long-form travel narrative, photographic essay, or punchy video blogging, Travel Blog Success can help you find your content niche and perfect it.

-- Search Engine Optimization – SEO is one of the most important aspects of a successful blog, and TBS’s modules on the topic will help Google find you, and send you traffic every single day.
+- Search Engine Optimization – SEO is one of the most important aspects of a successful blog, and it should not be overlooked.
+TBS’s modules on the topic will help Google find you and send you traffic every single day.

-- Learn How to Leverage Social Media – Travel Blog Success can help you to understand the importance of each social network and how it works, making you more effective at dispersing and marketing your travel blog online.
+- Social Media and Content Marketing – Travel Blog Success can help you to understand the importance of each social network and how it works, turning you into a more effective content marketer.